 Day 6: Tel El Amarna to Minya

-After breakfast this morning, you’ll debark for a full day of sightseeing in Tel El Amarna, the capital built by King Akhenaten, husband of Nefertiti and father to Tutankhamun.
+Visit Tuna El Gebel and El-Ashmunein, where thousands of baboons, ibises and falcons were once mummified.
+Next, go to Tel El Amarna, the capital built by King Akhenaten, husband of Nefertiti and father to Tutankhamun.
 A controversial pharaoh, King Akhenaten challenged the polytheistic beliefs of the time by declaring worship to a single god, the sun disk god, Aten.
 First, you’ll visit the Tel El Amarna tombs, where you’ll find the lesser-visited crumbling tombs in the northern section.
 Here, you’ll visit the tombs of important figures during King Akhenaten’s reign including Ahmose, Meryre, Pentu and Panehesy, as well as the Royal Tomb of Akhenaten.
 Continue your tour to see the partially restored foundations of the Great Palace of King Akhenaten, where you’ll also see the remnants of the Small and Great Temples of Aten.
-After returning back on board for lunch, visit Tuna El Gebel and El-Ashmunein, where thousands of baboons, ibises and falcons were once mummified.
-Return to the ship and continue your journey to Minya, with dinner and a folkore show on board.
+Return to the ship for lunch as you continue your journey to Minya.
+Tonight’s dinner is followed by a folkloric show on board.
 B, L, D.

 Day 7: Minya to Beni Suef

 This morning, you’ll transfer by road to the rock-cut tombs of Beni Hasan.
 Here, you’ll spend the morning visiting the four open tombs of great chiefs and administration officials Baqet III, Khety, Amenemhet and Khnumhotep II of the Middle Kingdom.
 Afterwards, return to the MS Darakum and sail for Beni Suef.
-Your afternoon on board is at leisure, before a quiz night and dinner.
+Your afternoon on board is at leisure to take a refreshing dip in the pool or have a drink on the sun deck as you take in the same views that great pharaohs looked out to as they built their kingdom along the Nile.
+Tonight’s entertainment is a quiz and dinner.
 B, L, D.

 Day 8: Beni Suef to Cairo